-Those living a low carb lifestyle may be on the lookout for snacks that fit their needs and to be fair, sun flower seeds are fairly low in carbs.
+Those living a low carb lifestyle may be on the lookout for snacks that fit their needs and to be fair, sun flower seeds are fairly low in carbs.1

 However, there’s 7 other seeds with lower carbs that you should try instead so you can use the remaining of your daily carbs for other foods.
 In addition, we take a look at whether or not sun flower seed oil is keto, seeds to absolutely avoid, the health benefits of these tasty seeds, and a few other low-carb snacks that you can eat on-the-go.

-Sunflower seeds are a popular snack and can be found in grocery stores, gas stations, and at sporting events, but what about for those who are figuring out how to maintain weight without counting calories and are limiting their carb intake – are sun flower seeds keto friendly?
+Sunflower seeds are a popular snack readily available in grocery stores, gas stations, and at sporting events.
+For those figuring out how to maintain weight without counting calories and limiting their carb intake, one might wonder if sunflower seeds are keto-friendly.
 Instead of blindly diving into a bag of these salty goodies, it is important to break down the specifics of this seed.

 Ultimately, even though they might not be the best option, they are okay for those following a keto diet.